status-im/status-security/drafts/linux-recommendations.md

 - Review services & firewall settings
 - Use an application Firewalls like OpenSnitch https://github.com/evilsocket/opensnitch
 - Consider an immutable OS like Fedora Silverblue https://docs.fedoraproject.org/en-US/fedora-silverblue/
-- Sandbox application you do not fully trust with Bubblewrap https://github.com/containers/bubblewrap
+- Sandbox applications you do not fully trust with Bubblewrap https://github.com/containers/bubblewrap
 - Use Flatseal if you are using Flathub https://github.com/tchx84/Flatseal
 - Consider hardening Web browsers specific settings
 - Setup Yubikey for PAM login https://developers.yubico.com/yubico-pam/
-- Restrict USB device allowed with USBGuard https://github.com/USBGuard/usbguard
+- Restrict USB devices allowed with USBGuard https://github.com/USBGuard/usbguard
 - Use an Intrusion Detection System (IDS) like AIDE https://github.com/aide/aide
 - Use an antivirus like ClamAV https://www.clamav.net/
 - Automate the setup with Ansible